Community Services, Housing, and Community Development Department

 - Non-crisis behavioral health services for non-Medicaid individuals in the Spokane RSA who are at or below the two hundred twenty percent (220%) Federal Poverty Level (FPL) utilizing General Fund State (GFS) or Federal Block Grants (FBG).

-The Spokane County Counseling and Recovery Services (CAReS) Division formed as a Behavioral Health Agency in January 2019 to meet the growing behavioral health needs in the Spokane County area.
+The CAReS Division formed as a Behavioral Health Agency in January 2019 to meet the growing behavioral health needs in the Spokane County area.
 CAReS strives to provide an array of behavioral health treatment services, to adults who are 18 years of age or older, which include:

 - Mental Health Assessments